Avicted/monty_hall_problem_hip/README.md

 ## Troubleshooting

 - **Out of Memory:**
   If you request more iterations or doors than your GPU memory can handle, the program will warn you and may fail.
 Reduce the number of iterations or doors.
 - **Grid Size Exceeded:**
   If you request more blocks than your GPU supports, the program will warn you and exit.
-Reduce the number of iterations or increase `threadsPerBlock` if possible.
+Reduce the number of iterations or increase threadsPerBlock if possible.
 - **Invalid Door Count:**
   The number of doors must be between 3 and 128.
-The program will warn and use the default if you specify an invalid value.
+The program will warn you and use the default if you specify an invalid value.
 - **No HIP Device Found:**
-  Ensure your system has a supported AMD or NVIDIA GPU and ROCm is installed correctly.
+  Ensure your system has a supported AMD or NVIDIA GPU and that ROCm is installed correctly.

 ## Analysis